 Since retiring from EPA he has been asked to serve on the Board of Directors for the Institute of In Vitro Sciences in Gaithersburg, MD and on the Steering Committee for the Evidence Based Toxicology Consortium at Johns Hopkins University.
-He was elected to serve as a Councilor for the American Society for Cellular and Computational Toxicology and as incoming Vice President for the Society of Toxicology’s In Vitro and Alternative Methods Specialty section.
-He received both his baccalaureate and doctoral degrees in genetics from George Washington University in Washington, D.C.
+He was elected to serve as a Councilor for the American Society for Cellular and Computational Toxicology and is President for the Society of Toxicology’s In Vitro and Alternative Methods Specialty section.
+He is also on the AltTox editorial board and received both his baccalaureate and doctoral degrees in genetics from George Washington University in Washington, D.C.

-She is a Past President of the American Chemical Society’s (ACS) Chemical Society of Washington and serves as a reviewer for Environmental Health Perspectives, Critical Reviews in Toxicology and Environmental Science and Technology.
+She is a Past President and Councilor of the American Chemical Society’s (ACS) Chemical Society of Washington and the American College of Toxicology.
+She serves as a reviewer for Environmental Health Perspectives, Critical Reviews in Toxicology and Environmental Science and Technology.

 Dr. Jayne received his PhD from Boston College in physical chemistry in 1991 studying heterogeneous chemistry of cloud and fog water droplets with trace gas pollutants.
 Following his PhD work, he continued his studies in atmospheric chemistry as a Post-Doctoral Research Associate at MIT.
 Dr. Jayne received his Bachelor of Science degree in Biochemistry from Hofstra University in 1984.